hoiheart/vue-diff/README.md

 * height (`number`): Diff box height (Applies only to px values)
 * lineMinHeight (`number`): minimum height of line
   > Minimum height value of line is required for visible area calculation.<br>The default is 24, but you can set it yourself if you need to adjust it according to the page's front-size, line-height, etc.
-* scrollDelay (`number`): re-rendering delay when scrolling
+* delay (`number`): re-rendering delay when scrolling or resizing
-  > Performance problems occur when too often a re-rendering function is invoked based on scrolling<br>This setting applies a delay using throttle.
+  > Performance problems occur when too often a re-rendering function is invoked based on scrolling or resizing<br>This setting applies a delay using throttle.